qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_theming.rst

 Decoration Theme
 ================

-Each widget can be equipped with an independent decoration which can be used to set a background-color or -image, define a border or add a shadow.
+Each widget can be equipped with an independent decoration which can be used to set a background-color or -image, define a border, add a shadow and much more.
 In a decoration theme you can use several different decorators depending on the results you wish to achieve.
 Please take a look at the :doc:`decorator article <ui_decorators>` to get more information.

 .. note::